Saturday, May 13, 2017

 19 Things That Kill More People Than Sharks

-And by things that kill, I'm referring to accidents rather than crime or war.
+And by things that kill, I'm not referring to crime or war.
 Some are bizarre and others more common place.
-A recent survey provided a list of cause of death statistics that I found interesting and thought I would share with you.
+A recent survey provided a list of cause-of-death statistics that I found interesting and thought I would share with you.
 I actually found two lists, one a list of 10 Incredibly Bizarre Death Statistics and the other a list of 20 (all the 10 items from the first list are on the list of 20 plus 10 more).

 Sharks reportedly kill 5 people annually.
 But that's a small number compared to other bizarre causes of death.

 Roller Coasters are responsible for 6 accidental deaths annually.
 Overall, the risk factor for injury while riding a roller coaster is very low.
 In the U.S., people take about 900 million rides a year.

 Vending Machines kill 13 people a year.
 What?
 A crazed vending machine out on a killing spree?
 Nope, the deaths are a result of the vending machine toppling over and crushing the unfortunate person who happened to be in the way.

 High School Football is responsible for 20 tragic deaths annually.

 Ants kill 30 people annually.
 There are over 280 different species of ants that can kill with the fire ant and siafu ant, both found in Africa, among the most deadly.
 Ants live in colonies that can reach 20 million ants in a single colony.
 Once an attack begins, ants can easily overpower their prey.